eminorhan/nonnormal-init/README.md

 The files [`NonnormalInit_torchrnn.py`](https://github.com/eminorhan/nonnormal-init/blob/master/NonnormalInit_torchrnn.py) and [`NonnormalInit_torchlstm.py`](https://github.com/eminorhan/nonnormal-init/blob/master/NonnormalInit_torchlstm.py) contain torch functions implementing the proposed non-normal initializers for vanilla RNNs and LSTMs, respectively.
 The `ramp_init` function in [`NonnormalInit_torchlstm.py`](https://github.com/eminorhan/nonnormal-init/blob/master/NonnormalInit_torchlstm.py) implements the "mixed" initialization strategy discussed in section 3.3 of the paper.

 The remaining files can be used to replicate the results in Figure 3.
-The [`data`](https://github.com/eminorhan/nonnormal-init/blob/master/data/) folder contains all raw data from this figure.
 An example usage would be as follows:

 ```
 python train.py --task 'copy' --init 'chain' --init_scale 1.02 --lr 5e-5 --rand_seed 3